 Pacific Spot Prawns are small shrimp with a lovely sweet flavor.
 Like many varieties of shellfish, Pacific Spot Prawns are a good source of vitamin D, B vitamins and iodine.
 Particularly important in winter months when sun exposure is likely limited, vitamin D helps to support immune system health.

 U.S. and Canadian wild-caught spot prawns also remain one of the best choices available for readers concerned about sustainable seafood options.
 They’re ranked as “good alternative” and “best choice,” by the Monterey Bay Aquarium’s Seafood Watch Program.

 Where to Buy Pacific Spot Prawns

-I purchase my seafood online, from a company that specializes in wild-caught, sustainable seafood, and regularly tests their seafood for contamination.
+I purchase my seafood online, from a company that specializes in wild-caught, sustainable seafood.

 Along with einkorn and vegetables, bone broth provides the basis for this simple risotto.
 Bone broth is a favorite in the traditional foods community.
 It is rich in minerals, rich in gelatin and extraordinarily rich in amino acids.
 Unlike broth, which is made mostly from meat and boiled for a short period of time, and unlike stock, which is typically made from bones and boiled for a few hours, real bone broth is made by boiling bones and cartilage-rich joints often in excess of 24 hours, ensuring that the broth is a concentrated source of trace minerals, gelatin and other nutrients.
 You can learn more about bone broth here.